ad-si/cai/readme.md

   # Send a prompt to the default model
   cai How heigh is the Eiffel Tower in meters

-  # Send a prompt to the default model of each provider
+  # Send a prompt to each provider's default model
   cai all How heigh is the Eiffel Tower in meters

   # Send a prompt to Anthropic's Claude Opus (+ alias)
   cai claude-opus How heigh is the Eiffel Tower in meters cai op How heigh is the Eiffel Tower in meters

+  # Send a prompt to locally running Ollama server
+  cai ollama mistral How heigh is the Eiffel Tower in meters cai ol mistral How heigh is the Eiffel Tower in meters

   # Add data via stdin
   cat main.rs | cai Explain this code